 Procurements from our five largest suppliers accounted for approximately 12.9%, 14.5%, 18.2% and 21.4% of our total procurement expenditures and expenses in 2015, 2016 and 2017 and the three months ended March 31, 2018, respectively, while purchases from the largest supplier accounted for approximately 9.4%, 8.3%, 12.4% and 13.7% of our total procurement expenditures and expenses in 2015, 2016 and 2017 and the three months ended March 31, 2018, respectively.
 Procurement expenditures and expenses represent (i) the addition of property, plant and equipment, land use right and software in our statements of balance sheet on accrual basis, and (ii) site operating lease charges, repairs and maintenance and other operating expenses, which are expensed as incurred and recorded in our statements of comprehensive income on accrual basis.
-As our suppliers, Telecom Group Companies and their respective associates provide materials, property leasing, telecommunications services to us and were among the five largest suppliers respectively in 2015, 2016 and 2017 and the three months ended March 31, 2018.
+As our suppliers, Telecom Group Companies and their respective associates provide materials, property leasing, telecommunications services as well as design, supervision, construction, maintenance services and power generation services to us and were among the five largest suppliers respectively in 2015, 2016 and 2017 and the three months ended March 31, 2018.
 In addition, we purchased batteries and telecommunications equipment from other suppliers during the Track Record Period.